Kitten diarrhea at a glance

 Infection occurs via the fecal-oral route.
 Once the oocysts have become infective in the environment, they infect their next host in several ways including drinking contaminated water or eating contaminated food, exposure to objects such as litter trays contaminated with oocysts and ingestion of oocysts during grooming.

 There are no effective medications to treat cryptosporidiosis in cats.
-A cat with a healthy immune system will rid themselves of the parasite in time.
+A cat with a healthy immune system will rid itself of the parasite in time.

 Some veterinarians may prescribe antiprotozoal drugs to treat immunocompromised cats.
 These may include Tylosin, Paromomycin, Clindamycin, Azithromycin, and Fenbendazole.

 A parasitic disease of the intestinal tract that is caused by the microscopic protozoan called coccidia which acquired via direct contact with infected cystsThere are many species of coccidia, and each is infective in different animals.
 The species of coccidia that most frequently affect cats are Isospora rivolta and Isospora felis.

 Most adults carry coccidia, but their immune system keeps it in check, some adults may, however, shed cysts in the feces.
 Symptoms most commonly affect kittens under six months of age.
-Stressed cats and those who have compromised immune systems are at highest risk of developing symptoms.
+Stressed cats and those who have compromised immune systems are at the highest risk of developing symptoms.

 Direct contact such as hunting and eating an infected rodent, or via exposure to infective oocysts from feces in the environment.